Supports patients living with psychosis who have not responded well to previous treatments.

 Psychosis treatment optimization program (PTOP) is a community program that works with people whose medication is not working well to treat their psychotic illness.

-These individuals often continue to have symptoms such as hearing voices, believing people are trying to hurt them, and/or having trouble thinking and communicating clearly even when on medication.
-These symptoms get in the way of the person's ability to have good relationships, to work or go to school.
+These individuals often continue to have symptoms such as hearing voices, believing people are trying to hurt them, and/or having trouble thinking and communicating even when on medication.
+These symptoms get in the way of the person's ability to have good relationships, work, or go to school.

 About one-third of all individuals that have psychosis will not respond well to some antipsychotic medication.
 If a person does not respond well to two different antipsychotic medications, they are considered to be treatment resistant.

-The first step in the program is for the individual to be assessed by our clinical team, consisting of nurses, psychiatrists, pharmacists, and a psychologist who work together with the individual to find new treatments that work better for them.
+Psychosis treatment optimization program (PTOP) nurses work closely with the clinical team at the mental health centre, including psychiatrists, pharmacists, and a psychologist who work together with the individual to find new treatments that work better for them.

 Treatment can include: